Should You Use Student Photos Online?

 john_smith

-John having a great time on our school camp
+John had a great time at our school camp

 • The photo above has been named john_smith.jpg